The-OpenROAD-Project/SA-PCB/readme.md

     $ make

 ### Fix eagle2bookshelf errors
-    You may have to fix some eagle2bookshelf errors.
+    You may have to fix some Swoop errors.
 Download DRU.py and place into the eagle2bookshelf directory.

      $ wget https://raw.githubusercontent.com/NVSL/Swoop/master/Swoop/DRU.py